-Many clients with chronic pain spend an enormous amount of time, energy and money to control or eradicate pain.
+Many clients with chronic pain spend enormous amounts of time, energy and money trying to control or eradicate pain.
 The unfortunate clinical reality (for some) is that total pain relief is not always possible.
-When this is the unfortunate situation, a shift in approach to pain care is often necessary.
-Modern pain care approaches emphasize the resumption of daily activities despite—not dependent on the absence of— pain.
+When this is the case, a shift in approach to pain care is often necessary.
+Modern pain care emphasizes the resumption of daily activities despite—not dependent on the absence of— pain.
 This shift in clinical perspective requires an understanding of the psychological impact of chronic pain and a real-world integration of the knowledge into clinical practice.
-What types of strategies has your client tried to control or fix their chronic pain?
-What have they tried?
+What strategies has your client tried to control or fix their chronic pain?

 “I try to not think about the pain”

 “I rest when I have pain”